edm-ms/poc/prosimo/readme.md

-## Templates to create custom roles for Prosimo App and Infra deployments following the principal of least privelege.
+## Templates to create custom roles for Prosimo App and Infra deployments following the principal of least privilege.

 | Role Location | Deploy |
  --- | ---